FranBarInstance/neutralts/README.md

 It works as a **native Rust library** or via **IPC** for other languages like Python and PHP.
 With Neutral TS you can reuse the **same template across multiple languages** with consistent results.

-For non-Rust requires an IPC server that you can download from the [IPC repository](https://github.com/FranBarInstance/neutral-ipc) - [IPC server](https://github.com/FranBarInstance/neutral-ipc/releases).
-Alternatively in Python you can use [PYPI Package](https://pypi.org/project/neutraltemplate/)

 The documentation of the **web template** engine is here: [template engine doc](https://franbarinstance.github.io/neutralts-docs/docs/neutralts/doc/) and **Rust** documentation here: [rust doc](https://docs.rs/neutralts/latest/neutralts/).

 Template Engine - Features